alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/data-driven-test-of-a-stored-procedure-in-database-edition.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 IF this code seems an Hack, you should consider how the designer will code the test under the hood.
-First of all I store in the ExpectedResultCount the number of rows that I'm expecting to be returned from the stored, then, with a simple LINQ query, I take the condition named â€œNumberOfRowReturnedâ€, that is the name I gave to the condition into the designer.
+First of all I store in the ExpectedResultCount the number of rows that I'm expecting to be returned from the stored, then, with a simple LINQ query, I take the condition named *NumberOfRowReturned*, that is the name I gave to the condition into the designer.
 Since I already know that it is a row count condition I can cast it to the right type RowCountCondition, and finally change the RowCount property.
 The final step is passing the parameter array to the test

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 System.Diagnostics.Trace.WriteLineIf((testActions.TestAction != null), "Executing test script...");